It’s now or never . . .

-Just be ready for it as it they are good and it really pulls on your heartstrings, making you feel really guilty if you don’t buy something from them.
+Just be ready for it as they are good and it really pulls at your heartstrings, making you feel really guilty if you don’t buy something from them.
 I ended up caving in and buying a carved giraffe statue that was made by a local trader.

 Are they really unique?

 Well, he told me he made it but it looks suspiciously similar to the ones on all the other stalls, just with a different name carved on the bottom.

 It’s almost like they get the same stock and just carve their own name on it, but they wouldn’t do that, would they?